 SyncMate supports contacts and calendar sync; photos, music, playlists and folders can also be synced.
 The main advantage of SyncMate is that it syncs data directly between apps on your Mac and Android.

-So as you can see, SyncMate is not just a tool to transfer files from Android to Mac and vice versa, but a perfect synchronization tool for these devices as well, which makes it much more versatile and handy and lists first in our rank of best Android file transfer for Mac apps.
+So as you can see, SyncMate is not just a tool to transfer files from Android to Mac and vice versa, but a perfect synchronization app for these devices as well, which makes it much more versatile and handy and lists first in our rank of best Android file transfer for Mac apps.